Are you in the beginning stages of considering divorce and wondering how much does a divorce in Georgia cost?

 The average cost of divorce in Georgia with property division is $20,700.

-Attorneys’ fees are a significant chunk of the cost of divorce because the average hourly rate for attorneys in Georgia is $300.
+Divorce attorney costs are a significant chunk of the cost of divorce in Georgia because the average cost of divorce attorneys is $300 per hour.

 The attorney’s hourly rate does not include JUST the salary of the attorney.